-- 66. The Grassland Plan aims to "[p]romote ecosystem health and conservation."
+66. The Grassland Plan aims to "[p]romote ecosystem health and conservation."
 Grassland Plan at 1-2.
 In furtherance of this goal, the Plan includes a series of standards and guidelines.
 Standards are the strictest management requirements found within the Grassland Plan.
 As the Plan explains, "[s]tandards are actions that must be followed or are required limits to activities in order to achieve Grassland objectives."
 Id. at 1-9.
 Any deviation from Grassland Plan standards must be analyzed and documented in an amendment to the Plan.
-Id. - 67.
-The Grassland Plan establishes standards for the protection of air quality within the region. - 68.
-Among other provisions, the Plan includes a standard requiring the Forest Service to "[c]onduct all land management activities in such a manner as to comply with all applicable federal, state, and local air-quality standards and regulations including: Federal Clean Air Act."
-Grassland Plan at 1-9. - 69.
-A separate Grassland Plan standard requires the Forest Service to "[e]nsure emissions from projects on the Grassland . . . are within Class I or Class II ranges."
-Grassland Plan at 1-9. - 70.
-The Clean Air Act establishes National Ambient Air Quality Standards ("NAAQS") for pollutants considered to be harmful to human health.
+Id.

+67. The Grassland Plan establishes standards for the protection of air quality within the region.

+68. Among other provisions, the Plan includes a standard requiring the Forest Service to "[m]eet state and federal air quality standards, and comply with local, state, and federal air quality regulations and requirements, either through original project design or through mitigation, for such activities as prescribed fire, mining, and oil and gas exploration and production."
+Grassland Plan at 1-9.

+69. A separate Grassland Plan standard requires the Forest Service to "[m]eet requirements of the Prevention of Significant Deterioration (PSD), State Implementation Plans (SIP), and applicable Smoke Management Plans."
+Grassland Plan at 1-9.

+70. The Clean Air Act establishes National Ambient Air Quality Standards ("NAAQS") for pollutants considered to be harmful to human health.
 See 42 U.S.C. §§ 7401 et seq.
-These "criteria pollutants" include nitrogen dioxide ("NO2") and small particulate matter ("PM{2.5}").
+These "criteria pollutants" include nitrogen dioxide ("NO2") and small particulate matter ("PM2.5").
 See 40 C.F.R. § 50.11; id. § 50.13.

-- 71. Areas such as the Grassland that have met the minimum requirements of the NAAQS are allowed only minimal increases in the level of these pollutants in order to prevent a significant deterioration of the air quality.
-See 42 U.S.C. §§ 7470, 7472, 7473. - 72.
-The Grassland Plan also helps ensure that coal mining is performed in an environmentally responsible manner.
+71. Areas such as the Grassland that have met the minimum requirements of the NAAQS are allowed only minimal increases in the level of these pollutants in order to prevent a significant deterioration of the air quality.
+See 42 U.S.C. §§ 7470, 7472, 7473.

+72. The Grassland Plan also helps ensure that coal mining is performed in an environmentally responsible manner.
 Indeed, one of the Plan objectives directs the Forest Service to "[e]nsure reclamation provisions of operating plans are completed to standard."
 Grassland Plan at 1-6.